ryan-mcclue/unsw/anat2521/week4-living-primates-and-comparative-anatomy.md

 many primates perform altruistic acts (most notably humans with empathy)

 --------------------------
+1. mammal and primate (different dental formula) tell difference between ape and monkey skull

+determine locomotion from bone ratio size of orbits enclosure of orbits seen in haplorhines why so large canines in herbivore? (sexual selection) insectivore have more pointed cusps old world monkey teeth insectivore, so harsh ridges in molars apes frugavores so more rounded molars reduced saggital rudder in humans as less jaw mucles to have larger brain

+all monkeys have ridged teeth for leaves side-to-side

+diastema implies honing and sectorial premolar

+chimps shorter lumbar due to less space tall pelvis

+apes have longer arms than legs due to primordial brachiation humans have longer legs however, a clinger will have longer legs but will also have clinging feet

 often look at chimps because of their closeness to us to understand early hominin life. does this mean that from our common ancestor, chimps have had less in-between species?

 chimp behaviour used as hypothesis